xubingyue/avocadodb/Documentation/DocuBlocks/jsV8Options.md

-Names and features or usable options depend on the version of V8 being used, and might change in the future if a different version of V8 is being used in ArangoDB.
-Not all options offered by V8 might be sensible to use in the context of ArangoDB.
+Names and features or usable options depend on the version of V8 being used, and might change in the future if a different version of V8 is being used in AvocadoDB.
+Not all options offered by V8 might be sensible to use in the context of AvocadoDB.
 Use the specific options only if you are sure that they are not harmful for the regular database operation.